zevero/avr_boot/README.md

 Whenever you change a setting in these menus you need to **[Burn Bootloader](#burn)** to reconfigure your board.

+#### Processor Menu
+Provides a list of the available microprocessor versions.

 #### BOD Menu
 BOD stands for Brown-out Detection.
 This feature is intended to avoid improper operation caused by insufficient supply voltage.
 If the supply voltage drops below the BOD value then the microcontroller is reset.